Economy of Portugal: Services

 The tertiary sector has grown, producing 74.4% of the GDP and providing jobs for 65.9% of the working population.
 The most significant growth rates are found in the trade sector, due to the introduction of modern means of distribution, transport and telecommunications.
 Financial tertiary companies have benefited from privatisation, also gaining in terms of efficiency.

-Tourism in Portugal has developed significantly, generating 17.3% of GDP in 2017 and forecasted to reach 20.5% of GDP in 2018.
-In 2017, the number of foreign tourists jumped 12 percent to 12.7 million.
-Including domestic tourists, the total is about 21 million.
+Tourism in Portugal has developed significantly, accounting for 16.5% of GDP by 2023.
+In 2024, the number of foreign tourists reached 29 million, and, including domestic tourists, the total is about 52 million.

 Some large Portuguese companies in the services' sector have committed themselves to internationalize their services, like the retailer Jerónimo Martins, which holds the largest supermarket chain in Poland and is also investing in Colombia.
 Worth to notice is also TAP Portugal, a company often used by transit passengers traveling between Europe, Africa and Latin America (mainly Brazil), which is particularly regarded by its safety record.

+Companies

+In 2022, the sector with the highest number of companies registered in Portugal is Services with 224,004 companies followed by Retail Trade and Finance, Insurance, and Real Estate with 99,596 and 66,581 companies respectively.
+As of 2023, Portugal had 1,526,926 active companies, an increase of 6.3% compared with the previous year.

 Financial market

-In the Portuguese financial market, the major stock exchange is the Euronext Lisbon which is part of the NYSE Euronext, the first global stock exchange.
+In the Portuguese financial system, the major stock exchange is the Euronext Lisbon which is part of Euronext, the major pan-European group of stock exchanges.
 It is supervised and regulated by the Portuguese Securities Market Commission.
 The PSI-20 is Portugal's most selective and widely known stock index.
 Portugal's central bank is the Banco de Portugal, which is an integral part of the European System of Central Banks.
 The largest Portuguese banks are Banco Comercial Português and the state-owned Caixa Geral de Depósitos.

 Portuguese banks hold strategic stakes in other sectors of the economy, including the insurance sector.
 Foreign bank participation is relatively high as is state ownership through the Caixa Geral de Depósitos (CGD).
 Overall, Portugal's financial system is sound, well managed and competitive, with shorter-term risks and vulnerabilities quite well contained, and with the system buttressed by a strong financial policy framework.
 Despite being relatively small and concentrated, Portugal's banking system generally compares well with other European Union (EU) countries in terms of efficiency, profitability, and asset quality, with solvency also close to European levels.

 Across all the financial sub-sectors, and with particular reference to the larger institutions, supervision of Portuguese financial institutions is active, professional and well organized.
 The insurance sector has performed well, partly reflecting a rapid deepening of the market in Portugal.
 While sensitive to various types of market and underwriting risks, both the life and non-life sectors, overall, are estimated to be able to withstand a number of severe shocks, even though the impact on individual insurers varies widely.